How to Grow Beefsteak Tomato: Care Guide.

 However, if you're thinking of growing beefsteak tomato for commercial sale, some care is needed.
 These tomatoes have a shorter shelf life and are more delicate, making them tricky to transport.
 They also mature slowly, meaning more time and patience is required compared to smaller types like Roma or grape tomatoes.

-Can You Grow Beefsteak Tomatoes in Your State?
+Can You Grow Beefsteak Tomato in Your State?

 Beefsteak tomatoes thrive in warm, sunny climates.
 Ideally, daytime temperatures should be between 70–85°F, and nighttime temps must stay above 55°F. A frost-free growing period of 90–100 days is needed to see full growth and harvest.